phil-opp/blog_os/blog/content/edition-3/posts/02-booting/index.md

 #### A `bootimage` crate

 Since following these steps manually is cumbersome, we create a script to automate it.
-For that we create a new `bootimage` crate in a subdirectory, in which we will implement the build steps:
+For that we create a new `bootimage` (short for _"bootable disk image"_) crate in a subdirectory, in which we will implement the build steps:

 ```
 cargo new --bin bootimage